ajayvibhute/pyfind_objects/README.md

 ```
 imgf.plot_image(img_index=1)
 ```
-The package also provides functionality to plot spectra (flux as a function of intensity) of all detected sources using
+The package also provides functionality to plot spectra (flux as a function of frequency) of all detected sources using

 ```
 imgf.plot_spectra()